 “Here is fine.
 There is nowhere else for me to go.”

 And so Renka came to reside in Setsuyou.
 The women looked for a place for her to stay.
 Renka hadn’t been born there so she couldn’t stay in the rika.
-Instead, they found a house willing to take her on as a maidservant.
+Instead, they found an estate willing to take her on as a maidservant.

 Now she was truly on her own.